 Speeding tickets are known for their steep penalties and burdens, especially in the state of California.
 However, most CA residents are not entirely familiar with the DMV points system.
 It serves the purpose of rating traffic violations, and keeping track of each driver’s driving records in a quantitative manner.
-Let’s take a closer look at how many points a speeding ticket is in California.
+Let’s take a closer look at how many points is a speeding ticket in California.

 Number of Points for a California Speeding Ticket

 The CA DMV points system is used to determine who can drive legally.
 Not every violation will add points to a license.
 The primary traffic violation type typically adds points to your license, while the three others do not.
 This point-centric penalty is known as a “moving violation,” classified as any violation of the law committed by the driver while the vehicle is in motion.
 This includes speeding tickets—the most common infraction classification in California.

 So How Many Points is a Speeding Ticket in California?